How to install the iOS 16, iPadOS 16, and watchOS 9 public beta

 How to install the iOS 16 beta

 As always, the first step is ensuring your device will be supported by iOS 16.
 This year, you’ll need an iPhone 8 or newer.

-Any Apple Watch newer than the Series 4 can run watchOS 9, and anything newer than the iPad 5th gen will run iPadOS 16, from the 11-inch iPad Pro (all three generations) to the iPad Air (3rd and 4th gen), or any of the other iPad Pro sizes.
+Any Apple Watch newer than the Series 4 can run watchOS 9, and anything newer than the iPad 5th gen will run iPadOS 16 when it is eventually released, from the 11-inch iPad Pro (all three generations) to the iPad Air (3rd and 4th gen), or any of the other iPad Pro sizes.

 Apple’s watchOS 9 also needs iOS 16 on the iPhone the Apple Watch is paired to, so you’ll want to update that first.

 Then it’s time to back up your device to iCloud, just in case you need to revert back to iOS 15 in the future.

 Backup your stuff: